slorenzot/brackets-jscompressor/README.md

 This extension allows automatically compress javascript and css files using YUI compressor at work or when you want.

-Select the "Compress on save" (or press `ctrl-alt-a`) to activate it.

 ### To install:

 1.- Open Brackets extensions manager.